 IMBA Trail Labs

-In 2018, IMBA will host three, in-depth and hands-on workshops designed to catalyze the next generation of great places to ride mountain bikes.
+In 2018, IMBA will host two, in-depth and hands-on workshops designed to catalyze the next generation of great places to ride mountain bikes.
 Trail Labs attendees will learn what it takes to create a model trail community and return home with a substantive plan for how to make it happen.
 Beautiful Bentonville, Arkansas, a silver-level IMBA Ride Center, will play host to this year’s Trail Labs.

 Want to create a great place to ride?
 We can help.